 Boxing was practiced by Ancient Greeks in 1500 BC and is one of the oldest martial arts.
 This popular stand-up fighting style can help you get fit, be used for self-defense, and has a wide range of benefits.
 So there is no wonder why a myriad of people want to learn it and get the most from their boxing sessions.

 However, to learn and practice boxing you will need all the essential boxing equipment.
-Below, you can find these and why these are needed.
-These would be enough if you have a boxing gym membership.
-However, if you want to learn how to throw killer boxing combinations at home, I also included other necessary gears, which you need to buy, in this writing.
+Below, you can find these and understand why these are needed.

 After these, you can find a few optional ones for people who are looking to get fit faster and increase fighting endurance which most starters should really work on.